noxsicarius/Epoch-Admin-Tools/README.md

 ##### The mission PBO can now be repacked.
 Continue with ***Battleye Filters*** below.

 ### Battleye Filters:
-1. Return to the zip file and open the Battleye folder.
-2. Extract the .txt files within to your server's Battleye configs folder (via FTP or web-based file manager) and replace the originals to prevent "script restriction" errors while using the menu.
-The location depends on the server and hosting.
+1. It's important that you start with updated filters.
+Many server hosts are still using old, outdated filters, which will likely cause "Script Restriction" errors if not updated.
+You can find these updated filters specifically made for Epoch in the Epoch Server download on the [Epoch Wiki](http://dayzepoch.com/wiki/index.php?title=Main_Page).
+Once downloaded, simply find the "Battleye" folder in the archive and extract the .txt files within to your server's Battleye folder, replacing the existing .txt files.
+The location of your Battleye filters depends on the server and hosting.
 For some users, this may be in ***CONFIGFILES/Battleye***.
+2. Return to the Epoch Admin Tools zip file and open the Battleye folder.
+3. Extract the .txt files within to your server's Battleye configs folder (via FTP or web-based file manager) and replace the originals.

 ### Temporary vehicles despawning/blowing up fix: